We’re talking about what does it look like to get your hearing tested. What’s the set up, what does an audiologist use, what to expect, etc.

 We really want to know where those sound voids come from.
-Then, we can ascertain what’s too loud for you.
+Then we can ascertain what’s too loud for you.
 There’s a phenomenon called recruitment, where people have an abnormal loudness growth.
-People who have hearing loss, even though they need certain sounds to be a little louder, can have a lower tolerance for those loud sounds.
+People that have hearing loss, even though sometimes they need certain sounds to be a little louder, they can have a lower tolerance for those loud sounds.
 We certainly don’t want to make things too loud for those patients.

 Lastly, we want to be able to ascertain how you can hear a noise too.
 Most people don’t have a hard time just hearing one on one.
 It’s when they’re in social environments and restaurants and parties.
-Our testing procedures allow us to identify what that means for you and what your potential is to hear in noisy situations.
+Our testing procedures allow us to really identify what that means for you and what your potential is to hear in noisy situations.

 That all helps us to ascertain what types of products that we should be fitting you with, to be able to help you in those environments that best achieve your lifestyle.